 Camping is available nearby – Larrabee State Park campground – BOOK NOW!

-Saturday – August 14, 2021 – PRE-RACE INFO will be sent via email with a possible virtual pre-race meeting in the works Friday before the event
+Saturday – August 12, 2023 – PRE-RACE INFO will be sent via email the Friday before the event.
+There will also be a brief pre-run reminders before the start of each race.

 - 6:30-7:45 AM – Check in at Lake Padden (HEADS UP – the bathrooms will be open around 7:30am.
 Sorry for the pre-race inconvenience!)